-The Shroud was allegedly discovered in Turkey during the Holy Crusades in the Middle Ages.
+The Shroud of Turi was allegedly discovered in Turkey during the Holy Crusades in the Middle Ages.

 In 1988, the Vatican allowed the shroud to be dated by three independent sources – Oxford University, the University of Arizona, and the Swiss Federal Institute of Technology.

-You might be surprised to learn that the Turin Egyptian Museum is a treasure trove of Egyptian artefacts, the largest in the world outside Cairo.
+Turin’s Museo Egizio is one of the best Egyptian museums outside of CairoIf you’re wondering what to do in Turin that is unique, you might be surprised to learn that the Turin Egyptian Museum is a treasure trove of Egyptian artefacts and the largest in the world outside Cairo.

-The size and enormous variety of the collection makes it a fascinating place to spend a few hours.
+The size and enormous variety of the collection make it a fascinating place to spend a few hours.

 All periods of ancient Egypt are represented here; from rows of mummies to giant sculptures, grooming implements to furniture, no type of surviving artefact is missing.

 The top crowd-pullers are the 4,000-year-old body of a woman, a large black granite statue of Ramses II, and the Tomb of Kha.